piku/piku.github.io/docs/index.md

 ## Deprecation Notices

 Since most of its users run it on LTS distributions, there is no rush to introduce disruption.
-The current plan is to throw up a warning for older runtimes and do regression testing for 3.7, 3.8, 3.9 and 3.10 (replacing the current bracket of tests from 3.5 to 3.8), and make sure we also cover Ubuntu 22.04, Debian 11 and Fedora 37+.
+The current plan is to throw up a warning for older runtimes and do regression testing for 3.7-3.12 (replacing the current bracket of tests from 3.5 to 3.8), and make sure we also cover Ubuntu 22.04, Debian 11 and Fedora 37+.